 Those of you who have been following this blog for awhile know that Randy is able to fix most things in the trailer.
-In fact he thinks the ability to troubleshoot and fix things are mandatory qualifications for owning an RV.
+In fact, he thinks the ability to troubleshoot and fix things should be qualifications for owning an RV.
 He gets frustrated when he has to hodgepodge things together if our location limits supplies but he usually gets it done.

-On this trip he had to figure out why we had gouges in our brand new floor The answer was two metal protrusions just barely sticking through on the kitchen slide.
-We’ll get those planks replaced in the fall after we are sure it is no longer an issue on another trip later this summer.
+On this trip he had to figure out why we had gouges in our brand new floor The answer was two metal protrusions barely sticking through on our kitchen slide-out.
+We’ll get the planks replaced after we are sure it is no longer an issue when we take another trip later this summer.

-We’d never seen this much drama with the unit before but we had seen poor drying and lesser light sequences.
-I did the intensive cleaning procedure that had always worked previously to clear up the problem.
+We’d never had this much drama with the unit before but we had seen poor drying and lesser light sequences.
+I did the intensive cleaning procedure that had always worked before without good result.
 Randy repeated it when he found a modified version online.
 Again, no change.

 While living on the road, having that washer-dryer in the trailer was required as far as I was concerned.
-But now that we are part timers, I was already thinking about whether we would replace it at a cost of around $1500, if we could even get one.
-Like anything in an RV, the combo units are not cheap.
+But now that we are part timers, I was already thinking about whether we would replace it at a cost of around $1500.
+Given 2020, it may not be possible to get one.
+Like everything in an RV, the machines are much more expensive than home units.

-Handy Randy kept digging thinking he might get by with just replacing the electronics.
-Then he found someone telling about digging out a solidified lint mass way down in the bowels of the machine.
+Handy Randy kept digging around thinking he might get by with just replacing the electronics.
+He finally found someone describing a solidified lint mass way down in the bowels of the machine that caused similar symptoms.

-So, he took the dang thing out of the closet (after removing the closet door) and proceeded to take it apart.
+So, he took the dang thing out of the closet (after removing the closet door) and took it apart.

 Sure enough, he found this disgusting mat of lint the size of a dead rat.
 No wonder the machine was acting crazy.
-We have no answer as to why this bizarre behavior wasn’t there last time we used the trailer and was now.
+We have no answer as to why this bizarre behavior wasn’t demonstrated when we last time used the trailer but was now.
 Perhaps being idle for awhile allowed that lint to settle and solidify.

 Even though he was able to fix the combo unit this time, it was enough work that he didn’t want to do it again.
-He believed that a contributing problem was reduced air flow because of where the original vent hole was cut.
+He believed a contributing factor to the problem was restricted air flow at the vent because of the placement of the original hole.

 Way back in 2015 we had the washer-dryer combo installed at a Good Sam Rally.
 At that time Randy had been uncertain about cutting holes in the side of the trailer without knowing for sure what he was doing.

 Unfortunately that hole was about eight inches off the optimal venting site requiring this adaption.
-It has worked but lint build up has always been an issue because of it.
+It worked, mostly, but lint build up has always been an issue.

-Not any longer!
-Randy decided to cut a new hole that would vent more directly.
+Randy decided to cut a new hole to vent more directly.
 He was glad to find the needed parts in this small New Mexico town.

 When the work was done we visited the Mineral Museum at New Mexico Tech in Socorro.
 We were impressed with the breadth and depth of their displays focusing not only on New Mexico and Western minerals and gems but it also included specimens from around the world.

-We routed through Socorro to go to the Very Large Array about an hours drive west.
+We routed through Socorro to go to the Very Large Array, about an hour west.
 Unfortunately it was still COVID closed and we only saw the array from the road.
 Another time….

-After COVID, It felt so very strange to be in a small cafe with other people, especially when lots and lots of people kept coming in to purchase pies.
-They have some history with a lot of people because the restaurant has been operating since 1927.
+After COVID, It felt so very strange to be in a small cafe with other people, especially when lots of people came in to purchase pies.
+Pie Town has some history as the restaurant has been operating since 1927.

-A lunch of New Mexico burgers (with chilis of course) was very good and we left with small Key Lime and Southern Peach pies.
-We won’t go out of our way to repeat the experience, but if we find ourselves on Highway 60 again, we’d stop for pie, just like everyone else.
+New Mexico burgers (with chilis of course) were very good and we left with small Key Lime and Southern Peach pies.
+We won’t go out of our way but if we find ourselves on Highway 60 again, we’d stop for pie, just like everyone else.

-After almost six weeks on the road we came back into Arizona.
+After almost six weeks on the road, we came back into Arizona.
 We had a great trip but were very ready to be home.
-Randy came to the understanding that he really didn’t want to go full time again.
+Along the way Randy came to the understanding that he really didn’t want to go full time again.

 We had one more stop that was important to me.
 Randy would have been happy to skip it but it turned out to be a big deal.
 It will be a little while before I write about it because some things need to settle out, but a big thing is coming in the next blog.